chainguard-dev/osquery-defense-kit/README.md

 ### Local pack generation

-Run `make packs`
+Run `make packs`.
 For more control, you can invoke [osqtool](https://github.com/chainguard-dev/osqtool) directly, to override default intervals or exclude checks.

 ### Local verification testing